Birmaharajpur: Location and borders

 It is located 19 km east of district headquarter Subarnapur.

 Birmaharajpur subdivision is bounded by Boudh district towards South, Binika tehsil towards west, Rairakhol tehsil towards North Angul district towards east, Sonepur tehsil towards south-west.
 Phulabani, Balangir, Sambalpur, Burla, Anugul are the nearby cities to Birmaharajpur.

 Administrative divisions

 Birmharaj pur subdivision has administrative control over 13 gram panchayats and its 181 villages based on the 2011 census data.

 It is at 160 m elevation (altitude).
 The main places of this sub-division are Kenjhiriapali, Amarpali, Bagbar, deulmunda, Dantapali, Tithipali, Hillung, Jatesingha, Kalapathar, Khandahata, Kumarkeli, Luthurpank, Pitamahul, Ulunda, Dharmasala, Mursundhi, Champamal, Kendupali, Kamalpur, Deulmunda, and Nuagarh Subalaya.

 Politics

-Current MLA of Birmaharajpur is Shri Padmanav Behera of the BJD Party.
-He was re-elected as the MLA for the Birmaharajpur area in 2019.
+Current MLA of Birmaharajpur is Shri Raghunath Jagdala of the BJP Party.
+He was re-elected as the MLA for the Birmaharajpur area in 2024.

 Birmaharajpur is a part of Balangir Lok Sabha constituency.
 The Member of Parliament is Sangeeta Singh Deo of the Bharatiya Janata Party.
 She was elected as the Member of Parliament in the year 2019.